A Place with No Name: Response from America

-Dewey Bunnell and Gerry Beckley—two members of the three part band—conveyed their gratitude toward Jackson for choosing their song as a musical template for "A Place with No Name".
-In their statement to MTV, the musicians also expressed regret that Jackson's fans did not get to hear the finished version of the track while Jackson was alive:
+Dewey Bunnell and Gerry Beckley—two members of America —conveyed their gratitude for Jackson choosing "A Horse with No Name" as a template for "A Place with No Name".
+In their statement to MTV, the musicians also expressed regret that Jackson's fans did not get to hear the finished version while Jackson was alive.

 We're honored that Michael Jackson chose to record it and we're impressed with the quality of the track.
 We're also hoping it will be released soon so that music listeners around the world can hear the whole song and once again experience the incomparable brilliance of Michael Jackson [...]
 Michael Jackson really did it justice and we truly hope his fans—and our fans—get to hear it in its entirety.
 It's really poignant.

 Bunnell further commented that he was "very proud of the fact that [Jackson] recorded it.
 It's a good version and an interesting derivative of the original that I wrote."
 Bunnel said that he and Beckley were "in the dark" regarding the future of Jackson's unreleased material.